 Julius Sturgis Pretzel Bakery - Dutch Country Roads

 Opening as a bread bakery in 1850, Julius Sturgis soon made the switch to pretzels, opening the first commercial pretzel bakery in America.
 Today visitors can tour the Julius Sturgis Pretzel Bakery and learn the history of pretzel baking in America, and even see the original ovens built by Julius Sturgis himself in 1861.
-Guests can view bakers in action twisting and baking hand-made soft pretzels, and can even learn the trade through a hands-on lesson in pretzel twisting.
+Guests can view bakers in action twisting and baking hand-made soft pretzel or learn the trade through a hands-on lesson in pretzel twisting.